Introduction to Web Services

 The Working with Web Services section provides information to help you perform specific tasks by using Exchange Web Services.
 If you are new to Exchange Web Services application development, start with the Exchange Web Services Client Development and Core Tasks topics.

-To explore functional samples that use Exchange Web Services with Exchange 2010, see Development Solutions.
+To explore functional samples that use Exchange Web Services with Exchange 2010, see Web Services Development Solutions.
 And finally, for detailed information about Web services APIs in Exchange 2010, see Reference.